 The museum houses vintage computers and comptometers, games consoles, software and an extensive collection of magazine articles and other written material that documents the growth of this age.
 It’s said that as every minute passes by, information is being put out at double the current rate, which implies that there is more information out over the internet than our minds will ever be able to process!
 Who are the people behind this accelerated age of public knowledge?
 It’s here you’ll find out.
 In a very short space of time, this information industry has created multi billionaires out of some, paupers out of others and Farmville addicts out of the rest of us!
 It’s in this centre you’ll learn about the people, inventions and machines that have played key roles in this on-going story.Definitely a modern day must-see soon-to-be museum hidden in Cambridge.
 Also, visit the popular attractions in the city by following Cambridge itinerary 1 day.

-The Centre For Computing History Information
+The Centre For Computing History Travel Tips

 - If you love video games, you’ll love this centre as they have fully functioning models of old gaming hardware, which you can actually play on.